-This coming Saturday marks Juneteenth, the most popular annual celebration of the end of slavery in the United States you’ve never heard of.
+This coming Sunday marks Juneteenth, the most popular annual celebration of the end of slavery in the United States many people have never heard of.

-Everyone at Clockwise is taking the day off to commemorate Juneteenth and to reflect on Black American history.
+Everyone at Clockwise is taking the day off on Monday to commemorate Juneteenth and to reflect on Black American history.
 Here’s a bit of that history.

 Contrary to popular belief, the Emancipation Proclamation did not end slavery in the United States.
 It only freed slaves in Confederate states, in areas liberated by Union troops.
 Slaves in border states remained legally enslaved until Congress ratified the 13th Amendment.